elginlye/DatasciCourse3Proj/README.md

 1. Measures  the body motion of 30 volunteers performing 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 2. Each volunteer wears a smartphone on the waist.
 The  accelerometer and gyroscope embedded in the smartphone records the 3-axial linear acceleration and 3-axial angular velocity of each activity.
-3. The obtained dataset has been randomly partitioned into two sets, +training set where 70% of the volunteers was selected for generating the training data +test set for the other 30% of volunteers
+3. The obtained dataset has been randomly partitioned into two sets,
+    + training set where 70% of the volunteers was selected for generating the training data
+    + test set for the other 30% of volunteers

 # The raw data

-Saved into the following files,  for the train and test data.
-Their descriptions are equivalent.
+Data in the train and test sets are saved into the following files,

 * 'train/subject_train.txt',
   'test/subject_test.txt': Each row identifies the subject who performed the activity.
 Its range is from 1 to 30.